syncfusion-content/flutter-docs/Flutter/xlsio/add-stacked-line-chart.md

 # Adding Stacked line Chart to Excel worksheet

+A stacked line graph is a line graph in which lines don't overlap because they are cumulative at each point.
+A stacked line graph displays series as a set of points connected by a line.
+Values are represented on the y-axis and categories are displayed on the x-axis

-The following code snippet illustrate how to add Stacked Line chart to Excel worksheet.
+The following code snippet illustrate how to add Stacked Line chart to Excel worksheet using Flutter XlsIO.

 {% highlight dart %}